Local VCN Peering Through an Upgraded DRG

 ROUTING TO THE DRG

 In the following diagram, VCN-1 and VCN-2 are peered.
 Traffic from an instance in Subnet A (10.0.0.15) destined for an instance in VCN-2 (192.168.0.15) is routed to the DRG based on the rule in Subnet A's route table.
-From there the traffic is routed to VCN-2, and then from there, on to its destination in Subnet X. The DRG in this scenario uses the auto-generated route table.
+From there the traffic is routed to VCN-2, and then from there, on to its destination in Subnet X. The DRG in this scenario uses a default route table.

 This image shows the route tables and path of traffic routed from one VCN to the other.